JeMaNd-r/Conservation_across_scales/README.md

 Regional dataset:
 The *SoilReCon_Data_211123.csv* dataset represents regional data from Portugal.
 It can be requested from Concha Cano-Diaz or through corresponding author [Romy Zeiss](#5-contributing).

+### 1.2 Starting with shared clean data

+To start directly with the shared clean but incomplete data, following steps need to be considered:

+1. Coordinates are missing.
+They can be requested as described above or otherwise need to be removed from the analysis.
+Latter is possible by removing both Latitude and Longitude in the `mahal_vars` object definition in `00_Parameters.R`.
+The scripts would than pair protected and unprotected sites without considering spatial location.
+Not that Latitude and Longitude are also required in other steps of the analysis, e.g. to pair sites with distance lower than the distance threshold for continental scale (`radius_thres`); thus, be aware of error messages.

+2. Data provided are incomplete; thus, number of sites paired and results may change or pairing may not be possible due to missing sites.

+3. Change the file name to `Data_clean_[temp_scale].csv` and move the file to the `intermediates` folder.
+This will guarantee scripts to access the file and no further changes in file calls will be required.

 ## 2. Description of the project